jeremyBanks/ez/CONTRIBUTING.md

 Why is this project split up into several crates?
 Because that's neccessary in order to have full control of the public interface given the use of macros.

+The only public interface is the `ez` crate, but most implementation code lives in `ez-internal`.

 Macros created with `#[macro_export] macro_rules` are automatically exported at the top level of the crate where they're defined.
 We define them in `ez_internal` so that `ez` can choose where to re-export them publicly.